 I know many families who are committed to open international adoptions (which have their own complexity, joy, opportunities, and integrity), connecting with the original family, assisting family members, ensuring that the children understand their truths and are surrounded by love.

 That said, while I believe in adoption, I speak out as much as possible about family preservation.
 It’s less heartwarming than adoption.
-My daughter Aselefech’s fundraising campaign for an Ethiopian NGO that creates families from widows and orphans has not been of interest to many people, it turns out, compared to fundraisers by prospective adoptive parents.
+My daughter Aselefech’s fundraising campaign for an Ethiopian NGO has not been of interest to many people, it turns out, compared to fundraisers by prospective adoptive parents.
 Yet the $5000 she hopes to raise will keep 10 families together (food, education, clothes), and the children out of orphanages, for a year.
 (Note: She successfully raised $6500, though it wasn’t easy.
 One donor’s single large donation at the end helped a great deal.
 When we traveled to Ethiopia, we toured the NGO Bring Love In, and it was wonderful.
 I urge anyone who is concerned about declining adoptions to consider supporting the many groups which are doing reputable, good, hard work in family preservation and orphan prevention.
 You can read more here and here.)

 As the poet ee cummings wrote, “now the ears of my ears awake and now the eyes of my eyes are opened.”